divyameenakshi24/Operator-Overloading/README.md

  ## Algorithm:
 1.Create a class for operator overloading

-2.Get inputs for length,breadthandheight of the box fromthe user and then calculate the volume in overloading function
+2.Get inputs for length,breadth and height of the box from the user and then calculate the volume in overloading function

 3.After that return a new object for the calculated volume